Should White Quartz Countertops Be Sealed

 From The Customer: "Leigh P"

 We just installed new white quartz countertops.
 The company we used said that it is man-made and therefore doesn't need to be sealed.
-I just read somewhere on the internet that you should never "seal" quartz countertops.
-Can / should I use your Granite, Quartz & Marble Treatment to make them more shiny and bright?
-They said it could dull the shine over time.
+I just read that I should never "seal" quartz countertops.
+I was told that sealants can dull the shine over time.
+Now I'm confused and have a couple of questions.

 From Our Stone Pro: